IV Drug Use

 Endocarditis

-Endocarditis is an infection in your heart’s inner lining or valves.
+Endocarditis is an inflammation of your heart’s inner lining or valves.
 Bacteria, fungi, or other germs in your bloodstream can cause the infection.
 It can develop quickly (called acute endocarditis) or more slowly (called infective endocarditis).
 The infection can damage your heart and cause serious and sometimes fatal complications.

 If you or a loved one has recently used an IV drug and is showing signs of sepsis, it’s important to get medical help right away and to tell the doctor about the injections.
 This can save valuable time in diagnosing and treating sepsis.